Anastasia Patlay

 Co_tutors — Ekaterina Bondarenko, Elizaveta Spivakovskaya

-Course of Documentary Playwriting.
-It took place from May to July 2024 under the guidance of Anastasia Patlay.
-The result was 9 new documentary plays written in Russian by authors from seven different countries: Georgia, Armenia, Israel, Latvia, Germany, Serbia, and Montenegro.
+A documentary playwriting course was held from May to July 2024 under the guidance of Anastasia Patlay, resulting in nine new documentary plays written in Russian by authors from seven different countries: Georgia, Armenia, Israel, Latvia, Germany, Serbia, and Montenegro.

 Photo: screenshots from the workshop